Semidefinite programming hierarchies for constrained bilinear optimization: Approximate quantum error correction

 \end{example}

-By the Choi-Jamiolkowski isomorphism and relating the trace norm distance of Choi states to the diamond norm distance of the quantum channels~\cite[Lemma 7]{Wallman14}, we can alternatively state the bounds from Theorem~\ref{lem:sep-deFinetti} directly in terms of the quantum channels.
-As stated in the introduction, for a channel $\mathcal{N}_{AB_1^{n}\to\bar A\bar B_1^{n}}$ we define its reduced channel $\mathcal{N}_{AB_1^{k}\to\bar A\bar B_1^{k}}$ on the first $k$ copies as
+By the Choi-Jamio\l{}kowski isomorphism and relating the trace norm distance of Choi states to the diamond norm distance of the quantum channels~\cite[Lemma 7]{Wallman14}, we can alternatively state the bounds from Theorem~\ref{lem:sep-deFinetti} directly in terms of the quantum channels.